 - Applications and registrations are processed first-come, first-served.

-Workshop Application and Registration Process
+Workshop Registration Process

 When we receive your paid registration we guarantee your seat for the conference.
 We will send you a confirmation letter and some additional information (maps, etc.).

-- One $300 scholarship is awarded toward the conference fee in each of the following workshops: creative nonfiction, fiction, and poetry.
+- One $500 scholarship is awarded toward the conference fee in each of the following genres: creative nonfiction, fiction, and poetry.
 A $500 scholarship will also be offered to a Minnesota resident.
 The participant pays the balance.

 - To Apply: include in conference application a one-page (double-spaced) statement of what you hope to gain from the conference.
 There is no application fee.

 Refunds for Cancellations

-Before May 20, 2014: A $30.00 cancellation fee will be deducted from the conference fee.
+Before May 10, 2020: A $50.00 cancellation fee will be deducted from the conference fee.
 The remainder of the fee will be refunded.
 All other fees will be fully refunded.

-After May 20, 2014: Absolutely no refunds for the conference and housing fees will be made after May 20.
+After May 10, 2020: Absolutely no refunds for the conference and housing fees will be made after May 10.